 - Then re-read the job description in the advert, make a list of the skills and experience it demands and match it up with 3–4 points from your own list.

-- Use these points to write a personal profile tailored to the customer service role you’re targeting.
+- Use these points to write a customer service CV profile tailored to the job you’re targeting.

 If you’re applying for an entry-level customer service role then do this.